Find Affordable College Courses

 $11,880 Average Tuition & Fees

-With a ranking of #7, University of Akron Main Campus did quite well on this year’s best value schools for physical sciences students.
-Located in the city of Akron, University of Akron Main Campus is a public school with a large student population.
+University of Akron Main Campus did quite well in this year’s ranking of the best value schools for physical sciences students.
+It came in at #7 on the list.
+Located in the city of Akron, University of Akron Main Campus is a public college with a large student population.

-The average tuition and fees for an out-of-state undergraduate student at University of Akron Main Campus are $11,880 a year.
+Out-of-state tuition fees for undergraduate students at University of Akron Main Campus are $11,880 per year.
 On average, physical sciences graduates from University of Akron Main Campus take out $23,675 in student loans while working on their degree.

 Full Physical Sciences at University of Akron Main Campus Report